RyanFleck/java-maven-travis-test/README.md

 # Maven Test
-Simple Maven project with Travis CI

 [![Build Status](https://travis-ci.com/RyanFleck/java-maven-travis-test.svg?branch=master)](https://travis-ci.com/RyanFleck/java-maven-travis-test)

 **This project was a success.** I was able to install Apache Maven, initialize a new Java project, utilize Maven to install dependencies, and push to souce control to run CI.
+Maven is being used for my current work with a new CRM, and may be used in the future for collaborative projects.

 ```bash
 # Compile to target, then run: